mdn/content/files/en-us/web/http/headers/trailer/index.md

 {{HTTPSidebar}}

-The HTTP **Trailer** {{glossary("request header", "request")}} and {{glossary("response header")}} allows the sender to include additional fields at the end of chunked messages in order to supply metadata that might be dynamically generated while the message body is sent, such as a message integrity check, digital signature, or post-processing status.
+The HTTP **Trailer** {{glossary("request header", "request")}} and {{glossary("response header")}} allows the sender to include additional fields at the end of chunked messages in order to supply metadata that might be dynamically generated while the message body is sent.
+The content of a trailer field may be a message integrity check, digital signature, or post-processing status.

 > [!NOTE]
-> The {{HTTPHeader("TE")}} request header needs to be set to "trailers" to allow trailer fields.
+> The {{HTTPHeader("TE")}} request header needs to be set to `trailers` to allow trailer fields.

+> [!WARNING]
+> Developers cannot access HTTP trailers via the Fetch API or XHR.
+> Additionally, browsers ignore HTTP trailers, with the exception of {{HTTPHeader("Server-Timing")}}.
+> See [Browser compatibility](#browser_compatibility) for more information.

 <table class="properties">
   <tbody>